RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 # From the TOFU-R Snapshot to the BRASATO Curated Dataset

-This repository contains all materials related to the work "Towards the Assessment of Task-based Chatbots: From the TOFU-R Snapshot to the BRASATO Curated Dataset".
+This repository contains all materials related to the work *"Towards the Assessment of Task-based Chatbots: From the TOFU-R Snapshot to the BRASATO Curated Dataset"*.
 Specifically, it includes:
 - The **TOFU-R dataset**, consisting of Rasa open-source chatbots collected from GitHub.
 - The **BRASATO dataset**, a curated subset of selected chatbots derived from TOFU-R.
 - The **methodology scripts** used to create both datasets.